What is Yiddish Summer Weimar?

-It's a think tank, an educational center and a cultural platform under the direction of Dr. Alan Bern that brings together musicians, artists, scholars, and scientists from around the world to exchange ideas, create projects, teach and interact with students and others to promote an intercultural philosophy. back
+It's a think tank, an educational center and a cultural platform under the direction of Dr. Alan Bern that brings together musicians, artists, scholars, and scientists from around the world to exchange ideas, create projects, teach and interact with students and others to promote an intercultural philosophy.

 About the workshops